Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of the proposed algorithm in the dynamic NOMA-based computation offloading aided platooning system.
 Unless otherwise stated, the default simulation parameters are set as shown in TABLE \ref{table_simulation}.
-The average queue length and average energy consumption in TS $t$ are defined as $1/(tK)\sum \nolimits_{i=1}^{t}\sum \nolimits_{k\in \mathcal{K}}Q_k(i)$ and $1/(tK)\sum \nolimits_{i=1}^{t}\sum \nolimits_{k\in \mathcal{K}}E_k^{\textrm{total}}(i)$, respectively.
+The average maximum queue length in TS $t$ is defined as $1/t\sum \nolimits_{i=1}^{t}\max\limits_{k \in \mathcal{K}}\left\{Q_k(i)\right\}$.
 For comparison, we choose the OMA-based offloading system and the local computing system as the benchmarks.
 In the OMA-based counterpart, the bandwidth allocated to each communication mode pair is orthogonal.

-First, the convergence of the BSUM algorithm for subproblem $\mathcal{P}2.2$ is illustrated in Fig. \ref{convergence_fig}.
-The initial feasible point is obtained by distributing the bandwidth and transmit power to vehicles evenly.
-The weighting factor $V$ is set to $\{1\times10^{12},1.5\times10^{12},2\times10^{12}\}$.
-It can be seen from Fig. \ref{convergence_fig} that the OF $O_2{\left[\mathbf{p}(t),\mathbf{w}(t)\right]}$ converges within a small number of iterations under different parameter settings, which validates the convergence of Algorithm \ref{algorithm}.
+Furthermore, to ensure the fairness of comparisons, we have appropriately modified the algorithm designed for NOMA-based computation offloading to make it suitable for its OMA-based counterpart.
+All simulation results are obtained by averaging over 10000 independent channel realizations.
+The number of vehicles $K$ is set to 8.

-Figure \ref{queue-offloading} shows the average queue length in different TSs under different offloading schemes.
-The velocity $v$ and the weighting factor $V$ are set to $108$ km/h and $1\times10^{12}$, respectively.
+Figure \ref{Queue_variation} shows the average maximum queue length in different TSs under different offloading schemes.
+The velocity $v$, the channel estimation error variance $\sigma_h^2$, and the weighting factor $V$ are set to $60$ km/h, $1\times10^{-16}$, and $1\times10^{-8}$, respectively.
 Over time, the average queue length converges to a specific value.
-It can be inferred from Fig. \ref{queue-offloading} that cooperative computation offloading among platoon members through NOMA or OMA reduces the average computing burden of the individual vehicles.
-Furthermore, the NOMA-based computation offloading scheme significantly outperforms its OMA-based counterpart.
+It can be inferred from Fig. \ref{Queue_variation} that cooperative computation offloading among platoon members through NOMA or OMA reduces the average computing burden of the individual vehicles.
+Furthermore, the NOMA-based computation offloading scheme outperforms its OMA-based counterpart.

-To further illustrate the distribution of $Q(t)$, we portray the statistical results over all TSs and all vehicles in Fig. \ref{distribution-offloading} under the same system configuration as in Fig. \ref{queue-offloading}.
-Observe in Fig. \ref{queue-offloading} that the queue length is distributed over the range of 0 to $1.5\times 10^6$ with an extremely high probability in our NOMA-based computation offloading platoon system, while the range spans from 0 to $2\times10^6$ and from 0 to $4\times10^6$ for the OMA-based offloading scheme and for the local computing scheme, respectively.
-Explicitly, we conclude from Fig. \ref{distribution-offloading} that NOMA-based computation offloading can guarantee a much lower queue length.